gvwilson/thirdbit/src/fiction/bear/index.md

 gone," she said.
 "The tornado tore it to pieces."

 The prince's jaw tightened.
 "Manpa!" he barked, his voice breaking again.
-"You go with Jinpa.
+"You go with Rinpa.
 See if there are any survivors.
 Double time!"
 The two soldiers galloped away.

 The prince looked back at Noxy.
 "Well," he said in a gentler voice.